stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 could not go into that dim chaos of old forest and slope again, or face another time that grey blasted heath where the black well yawned deep beside the tumbled bricks and stones.
 The reservoir will soon be built now, and all those elder secrets will be safe forever under watery fathoms.
-But even then I do not believe I would like to visit that country by night&mdash;at least, not when the sinister stars are out; and nothing could bribe me to drink the new city water of Arkham.
+But even then I do not believe I would like to visit that country by night--at least, not when the sinister stars are out; and nothing could bribe me to drink the new city water of Arkham.

   It all began, old Ammi said, with the meteorite.
 Before that time there had